Succeed in Your Work Term

 Conclude each work term by submitting a Final Project that lets you reflect on your role and showcase your progress.
 You will select from options that were created to reflect a variety of learning styles.

-While searching for jobs and during your work experience, ensure you are aware and complying with Co-op’s Terms and Conditions.
+While searching for jobs and during your work experience, ensure you are aware and complying with all Program Terms and Conditions.

 GET CONNECTED